in4lio/ev3dev-c/_README.md

 ## OTHER LANGUAGES

 [Python](python), [Ruby](ruby) and [Perl](perl) libraries are
-automatically generated from C library using SWIG tool.
+automatically generated from the C library using SWIG tool.

 Use "pip" to install **ev3dev-c** Python package: